AO-HELP Emergency Plan

 AmblesideOnline is part of Amazon.com's Affiliate program.
 If you use our Amazon.com links, we receive a small commission which enables us to cover the costs of keeping the website and curriculum.
 Amazon.com links are identified like this: ($amzn) or (K), but we have provided links to free and alternate sources as well.

-This is a free, complete, user-friendly curriculum plan for homeschooling families who need support, encouragement and alternatives to the curriculum they've lost in a disaster, and also for churches and other groups needing to set up temporary schools for children who may not have been homeschooled.
+AO-HELP is a free, complete, user-friendly curriculum plan for homeschooling families who need support, encouragement, and alternatives to the curriculum they've lost in a disaster, and also for churches and other groups needing to set up temporary schools for children who may not have been homeschooled.

 All texts and teaching materials needed to implement this plan are free online.
 The only things you need are access to a computer and printer, paper and pencil.
 Please print out and share this information freely with anyone who might need it.